Peterborough Volunteer Fire Brigade: History

 by a group of businessmen after they believed the efforts of the City of Peterborough Fire Brigade, as it then was, had been ineffective following a serious fire at the infirmary (now Peterborough Museum and Art Gallery).

-The Fire Brigades Act 1938 formally constituted municipal boroughs (and urban and rural districts) as fire authorities, taking the responsibility away from insurance companies.
+The Fire Brigades Act 1938 (1 & 2 Geo.
+6. c.
+72) formally constituted municipal boroughs (and urban and rural districts) as fire authorities, taking the responsibility away from insurance companies.
 During World War II, these fire brigades were combined into a National Fire Service.
 After the war, the government passed the Fire Services Act 1947, which transferred fire-fighting from the NFS to brigades maintained by county councils.
 The Soke of Peterborough Fire Brigade merged with Huntingdonshire Fire Brigade in 1965 and the Huntingdon and Peterborough Fire Brigade merged with Cambridgeshire and Isle of Ely Fire Brigade in 1974.
 Throughout these changes, the Peterborough Volunteer Fire Brigade remained a separate entity.

 To mark its centenary in 1984, the brigade received the council's highest accolade, the freedom of the city.